Hamiltonian Complexity in the Thermodynamic Limit: Computing Ground Energies for Finite TI Hamiltonians

+In the absence of any additional penalty terms, the ground state of each the blocks has energy $0$ and is the uniform superposition of all the states in the set corresponding to that block.
+In this subsection, we describe additional penalty terms that apply to states in these blocks.
+Some of the terms will result in periodic costs that apply to at least $2T+1$ states in a set, occurring once every $p(N)$ clock steps.
+These will be used to check for incorrect values for the parameters $T$, $\ket{v}$, $\ket{y}$, or $\ket{w}$.
+The last term will apply to all the blocks and will be used to penalize shorter cycles over longer ones.
+In the analysis, this will be the mechanism for assigning an effective cost to {\em no} query answers.

-Finally, we give some additional penalty terms that enforce the condition that for the lowest energy state, the computation state at the start of a Track 1-2 cycle is the initial configuration.
-The condition is checked as the $\arrLeight$ pointer moves from right to left.
+The first set of penalty terms enforce the condition that the computation state at the start of a Track 1-2 iteration is the initial configuration.
+The condition is checked as the $\arrLeight$ pointer moves from right to left which takes place just before $M_{BC}$ starts (in the forward direction).
 In the correct initial configuration, the contents of Track $5$ are $\leftBr 1 ~\#^* \rightBr$, where $\#$ is the blank symbol.
 The state should be $q_0$ and the head should be pointing to the cell with the $1$.

 Throughout most of the discussion of the Turing Machine steps, we have combined the work tape (Track $5$) and the witness tape (Track $6$).
-However, the first of the two rules given below pertains to Tracks $1$ and $5$ only and implicitly acts as the identity on all other tracks.
-The third rule pertains to Tracks $1$, $4$, and $5$:
+However, the first of the two rules given below apply to Tracks $1$ and $5$ only and implicitly acts as the identity on all other tracks.
+The third rule applies to Tracks $1$, $4$, and $5$: